gavinhsmith/Minecraft-Server-Interface/README.md

 To run a command, click on the *Command* box, enter your command, and press *enter*.

-Click *stop server* to stop the server
+Click *stop server* to stop the server.

 ### Others
 the urls